davidtchiu/davidtchiu.github.io/teaching/cs261/syllabus.md

 - Object inheritance and polymorphism
 - Basic principles of complexity analysis and the "Big-O" notation
 - Data structures and associated operations (including lists, queues, stack, trees, and maps)
-- Recursion, recursive data structures
+- Recursion and recursive data structures
 - Sorting algorithms